sluggerbeast/Portfolio/README.md

 ## License

-This repository is licensed under the MIT License:
+This repository is licensed under the MIT License

 ## Acknowledgements
-    Need to be filled in.
-    Special thanks to...
-(List any resources, mentors, or communities that have helped you)
+    will be added soon.